yubik-studio/yubik-studio.github.io/README.md

 Discovery through creation is a universal concept.
 Even to share a thought is to create an impression in someone’s mind.

-I believe that our knowledge of Nature is best developed by creating things, including algorithms that express our knowledge in an abstract way.
+I believe that our knowledge of Nature is best developed by creating things that are useful and beautiful, including algorithms that express our knowledge in an abstract way.

-Let's find a way for us to work together.
-For some possible ideas, please have a look at my professional resume (further down the page), and examples of my work at the links below:
+Let's create something together!
+You can see some examples of my past work at the links below, and there's an online resume further down the page.

-  - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (all of my patents and publications are listed here)
+  - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (20 patents and some widely-cited papers)
-  - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4)** (downloadable papers and tutorials)
   - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (my work profile)
   - **[Andrew Milne on Substack](https://substack.com/@friendofmerlin)** (links to all my Substack publications, including the **[yubik.com strategic engineering newsletter](https://yubik.substack.com)** and the New Sun Tzu Reading Project from  **[Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com).**
+  - **[Just ask!](mailto:andrew@yubik.com).** Send me an e-mail.
+I'd love to hear from you.

 ### I can help you on a wide range of projects.

-Research and development are always interesting, but also think of me for analysis, requirements, architecture, use cases and other early-stage work, where business experience and **authentic human intelligence** will save you time and money down the road.
-I can also help you with teaching and tutoring in math, physics, and computer science (at all levels), or with anything more specialized that you see on my resume below.
+R&D collaboration is always welcome, but also think of me for analysis, requirements, architecture, use cases and other early-stage work, where business experience and **authentic human intelligence** will save you time and money down the road.
+I can also help you with teaching and tutoring in math, physics, and computer science (at all levels), or with anything more specialized that you see on my resume.

 I am available on contract at market rates.
 You won't have to pay a Director of Engineering rate for short term help with SR&ED tax credits, Mitacs documentation, NSERC grant applications, USPTO patent applications, preparation of technical papers for publication (Latex, Word, etc.) or similar work.
-I can also help you bring large and ambitious strategic concepts down to manageable size (I'm a good listener).

 #### You can reach me by message on LinkedIn, or by e-mail at **[andrew@yubik.com](mailto:andrew@yubik.com).**